bimalka98/Autonomous-Mobile-Robot-Physical-Implementation/README.md

 ## *Introduction*

 This repository includes all the project files related to the development of an `Arduino based autonomous mobile robot`.
 The project is being done by a team of 5 undergraduates at the Department of Electronic and Telecommunication Engineering, University of Moratuwa, Sri Lanka.
-The following figure illustrates the `initial prototype` of the planned mobile robot design and it may be subjected to various changes during the actual robot implementing stage due to possible reasons.
+The following figures illustrates the `initial prototypes` of the planned mobile robot design and it may be subjected to various changes during the actual robot implementing stage due to possible reasons.

 |*Version 1*|*Version 2*|
 |:----:|:----:|